-The Attending Physician shall be responsible for the preparation of a complete and legible medical record for each patient.
+The Attending Practitioner shall be responsible for the preparation of a complete and legible medical record for each patient.
 Its contents shall be pertinent and current.
 The record shall include identification data, complaint, personal history, family history, history of present illness, physical examination, special reports, such as consultations, clinical laboratory, radiology services, other diagnostic and therapeutic orders and results thereof, provisional diagnosis, medical or surgical treatments, operative report, pathological findings, progress notes, final diagnosis, condition on discharge, discharge summary or note, clinical résumé and autopsy report, when performed.
-The record shall also contain a report of any emergency care provided to the patient; evidence of known advance directives; documentation of consent; and a record of any donation of organs or tissue or receipt of transplant or implants.
+The record shall also contain a report of any emergency care provided to the patient; evidence of known advance directives; documentation of consent; and a record of any donation of organs or tissue, or receipt of transplant or implants.
 The record shall also contain a written plan of care, treatment and services appropriate to the patient's needs, identifying the patient's needs, goals, timeframes, settings, and services required to meet the patient's needs.
 Such plan of care shall be discussed with the patient and shall be revised as necessary, and where appropriate, consider strategies to limit the use of restraints and/or seclusion of the patient.

-2.2 HISTORY & PHYSICAL EXAMINATION AND ASSESSMENTS
+2.2 ADMISSION HISTORY& PHYSICAL EXAMINATION

-The requirements for history and physical examinations, updates to such history and physical examinations, and assessments are as outlined in the Medical Staff Bylaws, Article III, Medical Staff Membership, Section 3.3(n).
+The requirements for admission, history and physical examination are as outlined in the Medical Staff Bylaws.